McWay Falls: A First Time Visitor Guide

 5 things to know:

 The exact location is in a state park called Julia Pfeiffer State Park.
 It is located within the Big Sur region of the California Coast.
-I have included a location to McWay Falls just in case and I strongly recommend you put that in before you even enter the Big Sur area.
+I have included a location to McWay Falls.
+One thing to know is that the cell phone reception in this area is usually very poor so be sure to input it ahead of time before you visit.

 Best ways to see the Big Sur waterfall: